Chubby Checker: Film and musical depictions

 Checker performed as well as appeared as a version of himself in Twist Around the Clock (1961) and Don't Knock the Twist (1962).
 In both films he provided advice and crucial breaks for the protagonist.

 In 1988, Checker appeared as himself performing alongside the Purple People Eater in the film of the same name.

 Checker later appeared as himself in the 1989 Quantum Leap episode entitled "Good Morning, Peoria" where he walks into a radio station in 1959 hoping to have his demo record played on the air.
 The show's main character, Dr. Sam Beckett (Scott Bakula), persuades the station owner to play the song "The Twist", inadvertently teaching Checker himself how to do The Twist.

 In 2001, Checker again guest-starred as himself singing "The Twist" in the fourth season of Ally McBeal.
+He also performed the track in the tenth season of Murphy Brown.

 Awards

 In 2008, Checker's "The Twist" was named the biggest chart hit of all time by Billboard magazine.
 Billboard looked at all singles that made the charts between 1958 and 2008.
 He was also honored by Settlement Music School as part of the school's centennial celebration and named to the Settlement 100, a list of notable people connected to the school.

-Checker received the prestigious Sandy Hosey Lifetime Achievement Award on November 9, 2013, from the Artists Music Guild.
-Checker was the host of the 2013 AMG Heritage Awards and was given the honor during the television broadcast.
-The award was presented to him by longtime friend and labelmate Dee Dee Sharp.
+In 2014, Checker was inducted into the National Rhythm & Blues Hall of Fame.

+In 2025, Checker was inducted into the Rock and Roll Hall of Fame.

 Personal life

-On December 12, 1963, Checker proposed to Catharina Lodders, a 21-year-old Dutch model and Miss World 1962 from Haarlem, the Netherlands.
+On December 12, 1963, Checker proposed to Catharina Lodders, a 21-year-old Dutch model and Miss World 1962 from Haarlem.
 Checker said he met Lodders in Manila the prior January.
 The song "Loddy Lo" is about her.
 They were married on April 12, 1964, at Temple Lutheran Church in Pennsauken, New Jersey.
 Their first child, Bianca Johanna Evans, was born in a Philadelphia hospital on December 8, 1966.
 Their other two children are Ilka Evans and musician Shan Egan (Evans), lead singer of Funk Church, a band in the Philadelphia area.
 Checker is also the father of WNBA player Mistie Bass.